Dr. Martin Luther King Jr. had a dream—and a copyright. Both still live on today.

 The answer, my friends, is copyright.
 Because while Dr. King may have dreamed of a world without racism, even he wouldn’t dare to dream of a world without lawsuits.

-Yes, in addition to being a noted clergyman and civil rights leader, Dr. King was a copyright litigant.
+Yes, in addition to being a celebrated clergyman and civil rights leader, Dr. King was a copyright litigant.

 Martin Luther King, Jr. v.
 Mister Maestro

-Note that if you thought it was only Dr. King’s estate that was concerned about protecting rights in the “I Have a Dream Speech,” and that King himself would have gladly dedicated it to the public, not so: King declared in the Mister Maestro case that “he did not intend his speech ‘to be generally distributed or generally made available to the public at large’ but to be ‘specifically limited in use to assisting the press coverage of the March by the press.’”
+If you thought it was only Dr. King’s estate that was concerned about protecting rights in the “I Have a Dream Speech,” and that King himself would have gladly dedicated it to the public, think again: King declared in the Mister Maestro case that “he did not intend his speech ‘to be generally distributed or generally made available to the public at large’ but to be ‘specifically limited in use to assisting the press coverage of the March by the press.’”
 As a legal matter, King’s intent was irrelevant to the issue of whether there was a publication without notice, but his testimony is an interesting glimpse into his thoughts about copyright protection.

 General Publication vs. Limited Publication